Examining the end of inflation with primordial black holes mass distribution and gravitational waves: Mass fraction of PBHs

-We should note that the above criterion for gravitational collapse holds only for regions whose radius $r$ is small compared to the Hubble radius i.e. $H^{-1}$ and hence we can neglect the effects of the curvature and expansion.
-It is reasonable to assume $r \lesssim \frac{1}{2}H^{-1}$ and thus
+However, the above criterion for gravitational collapse holds only for regions whose radius $r$ is small compared to the Hubble radius, i.e., $H^{-1}$, and hence we can neglect the effects of the curvature and expansion.
+It is reasonable to assume $r \lesssim \frac{1}{2}H^{-1}$ and thus $n\geq 8$.

-Therefore, at least $8$ bubbles should collide in region {\bf B} to produce a PBH whose mass is $\dfrac{2\pi}{H}M^2_{\rm P}$.
-The probability of the collision of eight bubble walls within the ball with $r=\frac{1}{2}H^{-1}$ is simply the product of the probability $P_0$ that bubbles don't nucleate in the past of {\bf p} with the probability of nucleation of eight bubbles in the region {\bf O}.
-This probability is of order
+Therefore, at least eight bubbles should collide in region {\bf U} to produce a PBH whose mass is $\dfrac{2\pi}{H}M^2_{\rm P}$.
+The probability of the collision of eight bubble walls within the ball with $r=\frac{1}{2}H^{-1}$ is simply the product of the probability $P_0$ that bubbles do not nucleate in the past of {\bf p} with the probability of nucleation of eight bubbles in the region {\bf O}.
+This probability is of order of \cite{Hawking:1982}\footnote{This is the way Hawking {\it et al.} simply found the probability of PBHs formation from bubble collision scenario.
+Although, they did not provide any estimation of corresponding mass function in their own original paper.}

-To find the mass fraction $f(M)$ for the PBHs from collision, first, we simply write down the number density of bubbles with radius $(R_e, R_e + dR_e)$ at the end of inflation, $t_e$, as \be dn(t_e)=\frac{dN}{dV}=\frac{p(t_n) a(t_n)^3 d^3X dt_n}{a(t_e)^3 d^3X}. \ee Using this number density one can obtain the mass fraction normalized to the DM density:
+To find the mass fraction $f(M)$ for the PBHs from collision, first we simply write down the number density of bubbles with radius $(R_e, R_e + dR_e)$ at the end of inflation $t_e$ as \be dn(t_e)=\frac{dN}{dV}=\frac{p(t_n) a(t_n)^3 d^3X dt_n}{a(t_e)^3 d^3X}. \ee Using this number density one can obtain the mass fraction normalized to the dark matter (DM) density: